 The name of the park means "Landing of the Granma" and refers to the yacht in which Fidel Castro, Che Guevara, Raúl Castro, and 79 of their supporters sailed from Mexico to Cuba in 1956 and incited the Cuban Revolution.

-The Desembarco del Granma National Park (DGNP) is situated on the southwesternmost tip of southeast Cuba and more specifically, in the municipalities of Niquero and Pilon in Granma Province.
-The property lies within the tectonically active zone between the Caribbean and the North American Plate and conserves the limestone terraces of Cabo Cruz at the western end of the Sierra Maestra Mountains.
+Desembarco del Granma National Park lies within the tectonically-active zone between the Caribbean Plate and the North American Plate and conserves the limestone terraces of Cabo Cruz at the western end of the Sierra Maestra Mountains.

-The boundaries of DGNP encompass the intact limestone terraces system both on land and in the sea.
-The property thereby contains a full array of associated geological phenomena and features.
+The site contains a full array of associated geological phenomena and features.
 It also provides for the conservation of valuable plant and animal species, both terrestrial and marine, some of which are restricted to the property in their global distribution.
-The design of the marine and coastal portion comprises the coral reef of Cabo Cruz, as well as sea grass beds and mangroves.

 The documentation of terrestrial fauna includes 13 mammals, 110 birds, 44 reptiles and seven amphibians.
 The degree of endemism for reptiles and amphibians is in the range of a remarkable 90%.
 The marine areas are home to coral formations while mangrove stands are found along the shores.

-Within DGNP there are noteworthy archaeological sites, including ceremonial caves and squares of the original indigenous inhabitants.
+There are noteworthy archaeological sites within the park, including ceremonial caves and squares of the original indigenous inhabitants.
 Numerous sites containing petroglyphs, pictographs and artifacts left by Taina potters, and even pre-agrarian, pre-pottery making cultures, are spread across the property.